-What you must pay when you Services that are covered for you get these services We also cover up to two individual 20 to 30 minute, faceto-face high-intensity behavioral counseling sessions each year for sexually active adults at increased risk for STIs.
+We also cover up to two individual 20 to 30 minute, face-to-face high-intensity behavioral counseling sessions each year for sexually active adults at increased risk for STIs.
 We will only cover these counseling sessions as a preventive service if they are provided by a primary care provider and take place in a primary care setting, such as a doctor's office.
-Services to treat kidney disease \$0 copay per visit for kidney Covered services include: disease education services in a Kidney disease education services to teach kidney care primary care provider's or and help members make informed decisions about their specialist's office (a copay will care.
-For members with stage IV chronic kidney apply if you also are treated for disease when referred by their doctor, we cover up to 6 an existing condition during the sessions of kidney disease education services per visit) lifetime. • Outpatient dialysis treatments (including dialysis \$0 copay per visit for selfdialysis training if provided in a treatments when temporarily out of the service area, as primary care provider's office explained in Chapter 3, or when your provider for this service is temporarily unavailable or inaccessible) \$35 copay per visit for self-Inpatient dialysis treatments (if you are admitted as an dialysis training if provided in a inpatient to a hospital for special care) specialist's office Self-dialysis training (includes training for you and 20% coinsurance per visit for anyone helping you with your home dialysis outpatient dialysis treatments treatments) (provided in an outpatient • Home dialysis equipment and supplies. facility, an outpatient renal dialysis treatment center or in your home)

-Certain home support services (such as, when necessary, visits by trained dialysis workers to check on your home dialysis, to help in emergencies, and check your dialysis equipment and water supply).
+Services to treat kidney disease

+- Kidney disease education services to teach kidney care and help members make informed decisions about their care.
+For members with stage IV chronic kidney disease when referred by their doctor, we cover up to 6 sessions of kidney disease education services per lifetime. - Outpatient dialysis treatments (including dialysis treatments when temporarily out of the service area, as explained in Chapter 3, or when your provider for this service is temporarily unavailable or inaccessible) - Inpatient dialysis treatments (if you are admitted as an inpatient to a hospital for special care) - Self-dialysis training (includes training for you and anyone helping you with your home dialysis treatments) - Home dialysis equipment and supplies. - Certain home support services (such as, when necessary, visits by trained dialysis workers to check on your home dialysis, to help in emergencies, and check your dialysis equipment and water supply).